List of The Morecambe & Wise Show (1968 TV series) episodes: Series One (September–October 1968)

 Only BBC series written by Hills and Green.
 All episodes 30 minutes.
-2 episodes survive in colour.
-1 incomplete in colour, 4 episodes missing, and 1 has been restored.
+2 episodes survive in colour, 1 incomplete in colour, 1 incomplete in black & white, 3 episodes missing, and 1 has been restored.
 (Note: As part of the BBC's policy to wipe and re-use videotape during this era, most of the programme content was lost.

 However, an edited version of episode 6 was recovered in 2007.
 This version was a 16mm black and white telerecording, which was subsequently released on DVD alongside the complete second series in 2007.
 This episode underwent the colour recovery process and was subsequently released on the Morecambe & Wise - The Lost Tapes DVD in 2022.

 The audio versions of the entire first series still survive, as they were recorded by a fan.
 Additionally, in 2012, a 16mm telerecording of episode 2 was discovered in Nigeria.
 Although it was in an exceptionally decayed condition, it has since undergone an experimental restoration process at the BBC archive.

 Episodes 5 and 7 were found in 2018 in a derelict cinema in Sierra Leone.)